-Memo review by Daniel Estupiñan, Amy Mahler, and Katie Wesdyk
+Memo reviewed by Daniel Estupiñan, HKS MPP, Amy Mahler, HKS MPA/MC, and Katie Wesdyk, HKS MPP

 The Buckeye Institute provided a memo recommending the removal of barriers to mental health services in Ohio.
 A case is made to recognize out-of-state practitioners permanently to provide mental health support, but lacks a clear connection from problem to proposed solution.